MrZhuNi/salome_shape/doc/gui/Introduction.rst

    **Abort operation** dialog box

-**OK**  button is disabled if not all input parameters are defined or some errors are found.
+**OK/Apply**  button is disabled if not all input parameters are defined or some errors are found.
 Error is shown as tooltip and in status bar.

 .. _inspection_panel: